tonghuikang/macOS_setup/README.md

 - Keyboard
   - Key Repeat (Fast), Delay Until Repeat (Short)
   - Customise Control Strip - Remove Siri
-  - Text - uncheck "Add full step with double-space", "Use smart quotes"
+  - Text - uncheck "Add full stop with double-space", "Use smart quotes"
+  - Modifer keys - Caps lock to Escape
+    - If you want to swap - install Karabinder Elements
 - Finder (Favourites - home folder, Desktop, Downloads, relevant repositories)
 - Trackpad - Uncheck "Swipe between pages"
 - Accessibility
   - Zoom (not the app) > Use scroll gesture (Command) > Advanced > Appearance > Continuously with pointer
   - Pointer Control > Trackpad Options > Enable dragging (three finger drag)

 #### Apps to download in your computer

-- Chrome (if not already downloaded)
+- Chrome (if not already downloaded) (stop asking to save password, use LastPass)
 - Telegram (if not already downloaded)
 - Typora (save images to `./assets`, enable math processing)
 - Zoom (download virtual background)
 - Logitech Options (I own a MX Anywhere 2S)
-- Logitech Presentation (I own a Spotlight)
-- Visual Studio Code
+- VS Code
-- PyCharm
 - Dropbox (log in and sync)

 #### Allow screen recording for certain apps

 - (This is so that you have less panic when you really need to screen record with those apps)
-- Relevant apps: Google Chrome, Zoom, QuickTime Player, Logitech Presentation
+- Relevant apps: Google Chrome, Zoom, Slack, QuickTime Player
 - Attempt to record screen with the app.
 Then go to Security & Privacy > Privacy > Screen Recording > Enable